alfreedolf/ml-spp/README.md

 # ml-spp

-This project implements a stock prices prediction proposed solution on the following stocks:
+This project implements a stock prices prediction proposed solution of the following stocks Adjusted Close:

 * IBM
 * Apple